 Pulse-echo mode measures from the initial pulse (sometimes referred to as an artificial zero) to the first echo (reflection).
-A manual probe zero can be performed while in this mode by placing the transducer on the reference disk located at the top end cap of the MX1-DL and selecting the 'zero transducer' option in the "PRB" menu, or the 'zero probe' option in the hot menu items.
+A manual probe zero can be performed while in this mode, by placing the transducer on the reference disk located at the top end cap of the MX2-DL and selecting the 'zero transducer' option in the "PRB" menu.